 Ecklonia Cava Extract (ECE): Though many tell you that Seanol™ is the same thing, it is not.
 ECE is manufactured by one company only and they keep perfecting their extraction process.
 Our friends at Simply the Best are the American distributors (because of a scoop we published in our newsletter when the company in Canada started up).
 ECE has been shown to benefit patients with metabolic syndrome, syndrome X, or diabetes.
 ECE has shown to drop blood sugar quickly, and even if you cheat on your diet, blood sugar quickly normalizes.

-Grapefruit: better than a short piece here, I’ve created an entire page dedicated to the Grapefruit.
-(I.Link)
+Grapefruit: better than a short piece here, I’ve created an entire page dedicated to Grapefruit.

 Gymnema Sylvestre: This Ayurvedic herb, also known as “gurmar,” has been used for some 2000 years.
 Gurmar is Hindi for “destroyer of sugar.”
 People would chew on the leaves, which would interfere with ones ability to taste sweetness, thus reducing cravings for sweets.
 An 18 month study of people taking this extract daily showed significant reduction in their fasting blood sugar levels.
 [Ref]

 Mangosteen Fruit: This fruit hasn’t been in the US very long because it was thought to carry some fruit fly with it and was banned, that is until they decided to irradiate the thing, and then it came into this country with most of it’s nutrition irradiated out of it.
 Today, it’s back in the country in many forms that are not irradiated, but it’s made such a splash that people are just ripping us off when it comes to mangosteen.
 There are juices that have crap in them but are hyped by telling you the stuff will cure cancer.
-So, first, if you find someone selling a good one, we get ours from Sunburst Superfoods, and there is a pill form at Swanson’s, and I’m trying to get Simply the Best to carry one we’ve found that really lives up to expectations, but first, let’s take a look at what this fruit can do.
+We found some dried mangosteen at one of our trusted affiliate stores, Sunburst Superfoods, and there is a pill form at Swanson’s, and I finally got Simply the Best to carry it (it’s there now, but it’s the pericarp or skin and you’ll see why they carry that below), but first, let’s take a look at what this fruit can do.
 But you should know that though this fruit is charged with vitamins and phytochemicals, the one nutrient that researchers always focus on when it comes to the Mangosteen are the Xanthones.
-Here are what Xanthones can do ro you:
+Here are what Xanthones can do for you:

 7.)
 Anti–periodontic (gum disease)